Little pumpkins on the hillside. Little pumpkins made of ticky tacky.

 Make sure to scroll to the bottom for potpourri tips!

 We’re binge-watching Weeds.
 Can you tell?

-Mike and I are big fans of a great smelling house.
-Or I should say Mike is since I lost most of my sense of smell.
+Mike and I are big fans of a great-smelling house.
+Or I should say Mike is a big fan.
+I lost most of my sense of smell several years ago.
 But when a scent does hit my nose, it’s incredible; when it’s not a yucky smell!